-Choosing the right provider to help get your freight across the U.S.-Mexico border can be a bit of a high-wire act — it can be a tricky balance of cost, service, and security.
+Choosing the right provider to help get your freight across the U.S.-Mexico border can be a bit of a high-wire act.

 - Are you shipping a commodity with low margins and flexible transit times?

 - Are you a premium brand moving a high-theft product?